defoe-code/defoe/docs/setup-VM.md

 ```

-# QUICK TESTS: Using just one gazetter's page
+# QUICK TESTS: Using just one gazetteer's page

 ###  Creating a directory with a gazetteer with just one page.